-- 1. Staff are given a separate cabin with adequate facilities - 2.
-Free computers and Wifi facility and free photocopy for their academic purposes. - 3.
-Separate rest rooms for men and women faculty - 4.
-Staff quarters for non-teaching staff - 5.
+- 1. Faculty are given a separate cabin with adequate facilities - 2.Computers withWifi facility and photocopy for their academic purposes. - 3.
+Separate rest rooms for men and women faculty - 5.
 Play grounds and games articles - 6.
 Separate parking shelter

 Finance facilities